rivue/Gamified-Study-Tool/README.md

     ✅ change CORS(origins="*") to the actual frontend url in app.py ✅ add auto deploy for github ci/cd
-    ✅ add light / dark mode switcher to settings (it already exists)
+    ✅ add light / dark mode switcher to settings (it already exists) ✅ ascendence --> rivue (everywhere on the site and in the file system)
+            - pretty much done, and modify email_templates ✅ go through TODOs (again once emails are taken care of) ✅ figure out prod building and gcp and possibly nginx / rabbit / zeromq or whatever
+    ✅ error handling, and lots of it (how to handle failed document generation, other errors, etc...)
+    ✅ error handling for not finding any context when loading stone names in library?
+    ✅ put x / discord links in main page, probably along with something like "join us" or "hear our updates" or something ✅ continue with adding X / Discord link to main page (LibraryCreator.vue)

 RESOURCES: